availproject/op-evm/docs/design.md

 ![Validators re-execute transactions from the block under dispute](challenge-game-validators-reexecute.svg)

-Once validators have come up with results, whether the disputed block is valid or not, they must vote amongst themselves, whether they agree on the result or not.
-They must also coordinate, which one writes the result into Avail.

 In case the disputed block is deemed invalid, the sequncer will be slashed and watch tower rewarded.
 The invalid block gets dismissed from the blockchain, and replaced with a new one.
+To perform these required transactions, a new sequencer must be found, using the [sequencer node selection mechanism.](#sequencer-node-selection) Ideally one of the validators becomes a new sequencer, but alternatively, one could be looked for by broadcasting a signal via P2P network.

 ![Validators slash sequencer and reward watch tower](challenge-game-sequencer-slashed.svg)

 In case the disputed block comes out as valid, the watch tower loses its stake and sequencer gets rewarded.
+In this case the sequencer was deemed to be honest and therefore doesn't need replacement.
+The slashing transactions for watch tower are submitted through the existing sequencer.

 ![Watcher tower gets slashed and sequencer rewarded](challenge-game-watchtower-slashed.svg)